MilanM2001/JavaTaxiService/README.md

 # Java Swing Taxi Service
-A simple Taxi Service Project made using Java Swing for two of my school courses(UOP and AISP).
+A simple Taxi Service Project made using **Java Swing** for two of my Faculty Courses(UOP and AISP).